What is prescription drug abuse?

 Prescription drug abuse is the use of a medication not prescribed for you, in a way other than prescribed or to get high.
 When abused, prescription drugs can be as dangerous as “street” drugs, with similar effects on the brain, including the possibility of addiction.

 Prescription drug abuse is illegal, even though most abusers get them from friends and family.
-According to results from the 2014 National Survey on Drug Use and Health, an estimated 2.1 million Americans used prescription drugs nonmedically for the first time in 2009.
+According to results from the 2014 National Survey on Drug Use and Health, an estimated 2.1 million Americans used prescription drugs nonmedically for the first time within the past year.

 * From the National Institute on Drug Abuse